 Equilibrium logic, introduced by Pearce (1997), is a general purpose propositional formalism for nonmonotonic reasoning.
 It is a form of minimal-model reasoning in the non-classical logic of here-and-there, which is basically intuitionistic logic restricted to two worlds, "here" and "there".
-One of the main features of equilibrium logic is that, under all the usual classes of logic programs, it is equivalent to reasoning under answer set semantics and therefore amounts to a conservative extension of answer set inference to the full propositional language.
+One of the main features of equilibrium logic is that, under all the usual classes of logic programs, it is equivalent to reasoning under answer-set semantics and therefore amounts to a conservative extension of answer-set inference to the full propositional language.
 It even includes the general case of nested logic programs (Lifschitz et al. 1999), where arbitrary Boolean expressions are permitted in heads and bodies of program rules.
 With the emergence of answer-set solvers such as DLV (Leone et al. 2006), Smodels (Simons et al. 2002), or ASSat (Lin and Zhao 2002), answer-set programming (ASP) now provides a practical and viable environment for knowledge representation and declarative problem solving.
-(For an overview of equilibrium logic, see Pearce (2006); an excellent treatise on ASP is the compehensive textbook by Baral (2003); a survey of applications is compiled by Woltran (ed.)
-(2005).)
+(For an overview of equilibrium logic, see Pearce (2006); an excellent treatise on ASP is the comprehensive textbook by Baral (2003); a survey of applications is compiled by Woltran (2005).)

-Our main contribution in this work is to provide a uniform axiomatisation of various problems associated with equilibrium logic and nested logic programs.
-In fact, we reformulate these problems within a common language such that a sentence in that language is valid iff the encoded problem holds.
-Moreover, the resulting sentences are not only useful for decision problems, but also characterise via models certain semantical objects in the original setting of equilibrium logic and stable semantics.
-Finally, our axiomatisations allow us to draw in a direct manner upper complexity bounds for the problems in question.
+Our main contribution in this work is to provide a uniform axiomatisation of various decision problems associated with equilibrium logic and nested logic programs.
+In fact, we reformulate these problems within a common language such that a sentence in that language is valid iff it encodes a yes-instance of the given decision problem.
+Moreover, the resulting sentences are not only useful for decision problems, but also characterise via models certain semantical concepts in the original setting of equilibrium logic and stable semantics.
+Finally, our axiomatisations allow us to draw in a direct manner upper complexity bounds for the decision problems in question.
 We strengthen these results by providing matching lower bounds, thus giving strict complexity results for the encoded problems.
-At the same time, these complexity results show that our axiomatisations are adequate in the sense of Besnard et al. (2005), i.e., roughly speaking, they reflect the inherent complexity of the original problems.
+At the same time, these complexity results show that our axiomatisations are adequate in the sense of Besnard et al. (2005), i.e., roughly speaking, they reflect the inherent complexity of the original decision problems.

 The target language for our endeavour is quantified propositional logic, an extension of classical propositional logic where quantifications over atomic formulas are permitted.
 Thus, quantified propositional logic is a fragment of second-order logic, and its sentences are usually referred to as quantified Boolean formulas (QBFs).
 We describe polynomial-time constructible encodings providing characterisations of the problems under consideration by means of QBFs.
-Moreover, since logic programming under the answer set semantics is just a special form of equilibrium logic, our encodings for the latter yield also encodings for the former.
-While the general encodings are quadratic in size of the input problem, we improve them for logic programs and obtain linear encodings.
+Moreover, since logic programming under the answer-set semantics is just a special form of equilibrium logic, our encodings for the latter yield also encodings for the former.
+Although the sizes of the general encodings are already super-linear in the sizes of the input problems, and linear in case of programs as inputs, we provide optimised encodings for logic programs by eliminating some redundancies.

 The general approach of using reductions to QBFs as adopted here has already been applied to several diverse reasoning problems from the area of artificial intelligence.
-Examples include the following areas:
+Examples include the following fields:

-- nonmonotonic formalisms like logic-based abduction, default logic, and modal nonmonotonic logics (Egly et al. 2000; Eiter et al. 2002); - consistency-based belief revision (Delgrande et al. 2004);

-- paraconsistent reasoning (Arieli and Denecker 2003; Besnard et al. 2005); and - planning (Rintanen 1999).
+- nonmonotonic formalisms like logic-based abduction, default logic, and modal nonmonotonic logics (Egly et al. 2000; Eiter et al. 2002; Tompits 2003); - consistency-based belief revision (Delgrande et al. 2004); - paraconsistent reasoning (Arieli and Denecker 2003; Besnard et al. 2005); and - planning (Rintanen 1999).